Fellowships Offered

 There are 3 positions (2 funded, 1 self-funded/ sponsored) in this one-year clinical fellowship which will provide excellent exposure to multi-modality imaging of cardiovascular and thoracic disease.
 The fellowship is structured with primary emphasis on Cardiac CT and MR and a strong emphasis on general thoracic CT.

-1. We perform approximately 1800 cardiovascular CTs per year, the majority of which are for coronary imaging, over 400 of which are structural heart CTs (for transcatheter aortic, mitral and tricuspid valve replacement, and minimally invasive mitral valve surgery) and 100 of which are for pulmonary vein ablation.
+We perform approximately 1700 cardiovascular CTs per year, the majority of which are for coronary imaging, approximately 600 of which are structural heart CTs (for transcatheter aortic, mitral and tricuspid valve replacement, and minimally invasive mitral valve surgery) and almost 200 of which are for pulmonary vein ablation.

-2. The cardiovascular MR experience encompasses cardiac MR and thoracic MRA, with additional caseload in abdominal and peripheral MRA.
-We perform 650 cardiovascular MRI cases per year (550 cardiac, 100 vascular).
+The cardiovascular MR experience encompasses cardiac MR and thoracic MRA, with additional caseload in abdominal and peripheral MRA.
+We perform approximately a thousand cardiovascular MRI cases per year (12% vascular).
 Common indications at SMH include: ischemic heart disease with viability assessment, myocarditis, cardiomyopathies, infiltrative disorders, aortopathy, valvular heart disease and cardiac masses.
 We have integrated tissue mapping (T1, T2 and ECV) across our clinical cardiac MRI indications.

 Our department has excellent interactions with the Divisions of Cardiology, Cardiac Surgery, Vascular Surgery and Respirology, which will enrich the learning experience of the fellows.
 The fellow will be expected to present cases at weekly Structural Heart Rounds.
 The fellow may attend educational and clinical cardiology and respirology rounds.
 The fellow will gain a wide variety of skills by being responsible for managing all aspects of the clinical imaging service in CT and MR.